 Comey testimony will bring probe to conclusion, Republican senator says

-Missouri Sen. Roy Blunt said Sunday that he wants fired FBI Director James Comey to testify later this week before Congress on the Russia investigations to “bring this to a conclusion."
+Missouri GOP Sen. Roy Blunt said Sunday that he wants fired FBI Director James Comey to testify later this week before Congress on the Russia investigations to “bring this to a conclusion."

-Blunt, a Republican, is a member of the Senate Intelligence committee, which is holding the hearing Thursday on the matter and is expected to include questions about whether President Trump pressured Comey in the FBI’s ongoing Russia investigation.
+Blunt is a member of Senate Intelligence committee that on Thursday is holding the hearing on the matter that is expected to include questions about whether President Trump pressured Comey in the FBI’s ongoing Russia investigation.

 Two administration officials, speaking on condition of anonymity, have said Trump is leaning against invoking executive privilege to try to block Comey from testifying about their private conversations.